inf112-v21/Unsinkable-II/src/test/ManualTesting.md

 ###Test: Input keys
 It should be possible to enable/disable cheatmode by pressing 'c'

-When cheat mode is active, you can move the robot around the boardLayer using the arrow keys.
+When cheat mode is active, you can move the robot around the boardLayers using the arrow keys.

 **Expected result:** The robot should move on screen according to the direction of the input.